 Each aligner is worn for 1-2 weeks before being changed for the next one.
 There is discomfort during the first few days of each aligner change while the crooked teeth are being moved the most.
 Depending on how much your teeth are required to move determines the number of aligners, and the cost of your treatment.
 It is also likely that some additional refining is required beyond the original plan if your teeth don’t track.

 Other advantages are that you can take them out which allows for much more thorough cleaning and flossing of your teeth.
 You must take your aligners out to eat, or when you consume hot drinks to avoid damage and distortion.

 The main downsides of aligners are that you must wear them for 23 hours per day in order to get a successful outcome.
 This means that much of the responsibility is on the individual to ensure they wear them as prescribed.
 They can also impact your speech and can increase salivation rates, however many people adapt to this within the first few weeks.

-No matter what causes crooked teeth, there are options available if you ever wish to straighten them at whatever age.
+No matter what are causes of crooked teeth are, there are options available if you ever wish to straighten them at whatever age.
 The use of new technology provides a compelling option for those who felt traditional braces were not for them.